 Choosing your first credit card is an important decision that requires plenty of investigation into your options.
-There are many features that credit cards offer.
-And, likely, as many reasons why you would choose one card over another.
-From the terms stated in agreements to getting ready for the responsibility of managing your own account, weigh all factors carefully when choosing your first credit card.
+There are many features that credit cards offer, and likely as many reasons why you would choose one card over another.
+From the terms stated in agreements to getting ready for the responsibility of managing your own account, weigh all factors carefully when choosing your starter credit card.

 What to consider when choosing a credit card

 You’ve probably seen the credit card ads pop up in your inbox or the offers pile up in your mailbox.
-Before you apply for a credit card or accept a credit card offer, ask yourself why you want it.
+Before you apply for a credit card or accept a credit card offer, consider why you want to have one.
 One good reason is it allows you to build a credit history using the revolving credit limit, which will help boost your credit score.
-A high score shows potential lenders that you’re worthy of a future loan or line of credit for a car or a house.
+A high score may make you eligible for a future loan or line of credit for a car or a house.

 There are commonalities between all credit cards.
-You can buy now and pay off the balance when the statement arrives or pay the monthly minimum due.
-Most retailers accept all major credit cards which makes shopping very convenient.
+You can buy now and pay off the balance when the statement arrives, pay the monthly minimum due, or pay an amount in between.
+Most retailers accept all major credit cards, which makes shopping convenient.
 If you experience incorrect or fraudulent charges on your statement, credit card companies make the dispute process very simple.

 Plus, many credit cards offer perks like travel rewards or cash back just for using the card.
 This may make one offer more appealing to you than another.
 As you sift through the many pre-qualified offers, you’ll want to review other key credit card attributes before making a final decision:

-Added one-time fees can apply to features like cash advances, which do not typically carry a grace period.
+Fees and penalties.
+Added one-time fees can apply to credit card features like cash advances, which do not typically carry a grace period.
 Those fees hit your account as soon as the money is borrowed.
-There could also be more longer-term penalties assessed like separate interest rates for cash advances.
+There could also be more long-term penalties assessed like separate interest rates for cash advances.
 The APR could also change if you’re late on a payment or go over your limit; that’s on top of any possible late fees.
 If you’re not careful, those fees could add up quickly, making it difficult to pay off monthly balances.
-Do your homework and look for a card that has low fees or possibly no fees.
+Do your research and look for a card that has low fees or possibly no fees.

 Are you prepared?